OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Trust is….md

 # Trust is...
+ (draft)
+*Complicated, central, and fun!*

 Trust is foundational, specific, built over time, indirect, emergent, transitive, contagious, fragile and complicated.
 Let’s look at each in turn.

 **Foundational**: We are social creatures.
 We wouldn’t make it very far without other humans.

-Many of our brains have been occupied by a narrative that life is nasty, brutish and short, and that if only we all pursue our greedy self-interest, an invisible hand will guide the larger economy to an equilibrium.
+Alas, many of our brains have been occupied by a narrative that life is nasty, brutish and short, and that if only we all pursue our greedy self-interest, an invisible hand will guide the larger economy to an equilibrium.
 That’s all hogwash.

 Again, we are social creatures, born to learn and cooperate.
 The invisible hand is a convenient fiction, invented to make an unstable system seem more stable.
 Trust is the catalyst that enables that cooperation.
 Without collaboration, the system is inherently unstable.
+Trust is central.

-**Specific**: For example, I would trust my friend David Reed with my vote on any issue in the realm of telecommunications.
+**Specific**: I would trust my friend David Reed with my vote on any issue in the realm of telecommunications.
 He could confidently vote my proxy in that domain.
 But I have no idea if I could trust him to cook a dinner for 6 people.

 Shift domains and your quanta of trust shift.
 I have several absent-minded friends you wouldn’t want to trust with small children.
+They'd forget them at the park.

 If you do a brief inventory of your relationships along the axis of trust, you’ll quickly discover surprises, on the upside as well as the down.
 Some of your friends or colleagues will suddenly pop out as being remarkably trustworthy; others will reveal a pattern that is the opposite.
+But those variances may happen within individuals, so that one person is highly trustworthy in one area and not so much in another.

 **Built over time**: Since a large aspect of trust is predictability, doing things consistently over time is a well-known way of becoming trustworthy.